aliafshar/b8/README.md

 * Vim Buffer list - literally the only missing thing from Vim and we provide a nice way to view the path name and the parent directory
 * Works on Linux - this thing hasn't been tested on other platforms where it probably works, but we care about Linux

+## Obligatory screenshot

+This is what we mean...

 ![Bominade screenshot](tools/screenshot.png)

 ## Getting started